-Cancer Council SA is currently running Rethink Sugary Drinks, a campaign aimed at educating South Australians on the sugar content in some of our favourite drinks.
-For more information visit cancersa.org.au/rethink-sugary-drinks/ .
+Cancer Council SA’s current Rethink Sugary Drinks campaign aims to educate South Australians on the sugar content of some of our favourite drinks and encourages them to choose water instead.
+For more information visit cancersa.org.au/rethink-sugary-drinks.

 - Hector et al 2009.
 Soft drinks, weight status and health: a review.
 A NSW Centre for Public Health Nutrition (now known as Cluster of Public Health Nutrition, Prevention Research Collaboration, University of Sydney) project for NSW Health, 2009.